Review of the Debut Album of the Dutch Thrash Metal Band Grindpad

 A Map of Utrecht in the Netherlands the Birthplace of the Band Grindpad

 As the album goes on, it is clear that nothing will stop these guys from playing high quality thrash metal that has a winning formula.
 This album is musically very sharp.
 The next two parts of this album are Justice Part 1: Crime and Justice Part 2: Punishment.
 The first part is not really a song but a short narrated part.
 The second part is a full song that describes a situation where there is much lawlessness and chaos on the streets as scum kinds of people dominate.
 However, in certain countries such as the United States, the justice system is seen as a joke and biased against members of certain groups.
 There is the sound of a bell in this song and there's a good chance that these Dutch guys were influenced by Metallica.
 Blood, Sweat, and Pride has some Slayer influenced riffing as the song describes someone that is at a party.
 They are told to take a deep breath and feel alive and the music on this album is a mood booster and can make you be in awe of the guitar work.
 “Mature Love” describes a situation where there is a family that is toxic and the members do not get along with each other even after the person's grandfather dies.
 This family was supposed to have a mature love for each other but it has all gone very wrong.
 “MK Ultra” is a song that describes what happened after victory in World War 2.
 There was much change in the world and in some countries, propaganda is used to control people's minds all to their detriment.
-It is time to immediately say that this album called Violence is pretty much a flawless example of how to play modern thrash metal and make it work.

 © 2020 Ara Vahanian